 It's time to step beyond the basic drinks and take the wine cocktail to a new level of intrigue.
-To begin with, let's mix up a fascinating scotch recipe that will tantalize your taste buds with this fun spin on the popular Scotch Sour.
+To begin with, let's mix up a scotch recipe that will tantalize your taste buds with this fun spin on the popular Scotch Sour.

 It starts off with a single malt scotch and adds lemon and cinnamon syrup for the sweet and sour elements.
-Add to that a splash of a fine apricot liqueur, then a float of red wine and you're ready to dazzle anyone who drinks it.
+Add a splash of a fine apricot liqueur, then a float of red wine and you're ready to dazzle anyone who drinks it.

 06 of 10